 Parabens

 Parabens can be one of the most toxic cosmetic ingredients we encounter daily.
-It is primarily in use as a preservative to kill bacteria in shampoo or cosmetics.
+It is primarily used as a preservative to kill bacteria in shampoo or cosmetics.
 Worldwide studies indicate some are carcinogenic and lead to congenital disabilities as well as ongoing fertility issues.
 So why are they in them?

 You will also see them listed in hair care products, body washes, skin care products, and often in sunscreen.